hmallen/lorenzbot/README.md

 - List out all variables used and formalize to clean up program
 - Make boolean arguments into human-readable format
 - Clean up arguments --> Make parent/child --> Make sure all conditions satisfied
-- Add MongoDB collection to store Telegram users
 - Add "shutdown" function that can be called anywhere instead of updater.stop() each time
-- Add check for minimum buy/sell amount
+- Add counting for buy and sell skips
--- Buy = 0.0001USDT
--- Sell = 0.0001USDT

 LATER:
 - Add argument for minimum loop time (loop_time_min)